rdehuyss/oracle-empty-string/README.md

 ## Oracle DB
 ### `select ... for update skip locked` returns empty CLOB values

+> tldr; this repo shows an issue with Oracle where a CLOB value is returning an empty string although there is actual content

+### Readme.md contents
+- Overview - What is going on?
+- How to reproduce it locally
+- JobRunr: how to change column types and test again
+- Actual SQL query causing the issue
+- Known facts

+### Overview - What is going on?
 This repo is a reproducer where Oracle under load return an empty CLOB when using `select for update skip locked`.
-Removing `for update skip locked` solves the issue (replace JobRunr version `7.4.0` in pom by `6.3.5`).
+Removing `for update skip locked` solves the issue (replace JobRunr version `7.4.0` in pom by `6.3.5`) or changing from `CLOB` to `VARCHAR2(4000)`.
 This is reproducible on a Apple M3 Max and a bare-metal [Hetzner EX44](https://www.hetzner.com/dedicated-rootserver/ex44)

 The empty value is retrieved as follows: